Conversations with Dragons – Shachi Kale

 - Experiencing a cultural storytelling tipi

-- Creating a set and acting out a story via green screen
+- Creating masks and acting out a story via green screen

 - Sharing family stories